 Write competently - a poor writing style will show up every time you write an e-mail, a memo, or report.
 Make an effort to proofread your writing and express yourself clearly.

 Be flexible - change is constant in most successful companies.
-Be open-minded to change, shifting course and to new ideas.
+Be open-minded to change.

 Accompany every problem with a solution - every time you bring a problem or complaint to your boss’ attention, couple it with a workable solution.

 Be loyal - show loyalty to your boss, your team and to your organization.

 Under-promise and over-deliver - promise less than you feel you should be able to manage.
 Build in extra time within deadlines you set, so that when you’re done early, you’re bound to impress.

 Adapted from the book “How to Manage Your Boss-Developing the Perfect Working Relationship” by Ros Jay